KarynaMisnik/arduino-projects-code/README.md

 #### Voltage monitoring system

->[!NOTE:]
->Build a voltage monitoring system using the Arduino UNO’s ADC input,
+>NOTE: Build a voltage monitoring system using the Arduino UNO’s ADC input,
 >where resistor $R_{4}$'s voltage drop is used to estimate the entire circuit’s input voltage.